-The Head of School and Director of Educational Operations may handle issue initially, but the Deputy Principal will be informed/involved, and the Principal as appropriate, where a serious incident posing danger or threat occurs.
+The Head of School may handle issue initially, but the Executive Deputy Principal will be informed/involved, and the Principal as appropriate, where a serious incident posing danger or threat occurs.

-EXAMPLE OF BEHAVIOUR EXPECTATIONS CONSEQUENCES 3a) Distribution, acquisition and/or use of controlled or illegal substances (illicit drugs and alcohol) 3, 4 & 6 Classroom teacher/Mentor to immediately remove item(s) Removal of student from situation and medical care as appropriate Incident reported to Wellbeing Coordinator/Head of House initially but Head of School and Director Educational Operations to manage and Deputy Principal/Principal will need to be informed/involved.
+EXAMPLE OF BEHAVIOUR EXPECTATIONS CONSEQUENCES 3a) Distribution, acquisition and/or use of controlled or illegal substances (illicit drugs and alcohol) 3, 4 & 6 Classroom teacher/Mentor to immediately remove item(s) Removal of student from situation and medical care as appropriate Incident reported to Wellbeing Coordinator/Head of Year initially but Head of School to manage and Executive Deputy Principal/Principal will need to be informed/involved.
 Parents informed as soon as possible.
-Parent/guardian contact made by Head of School/Director of Educational Operations Police informed as required by law Formal suspension or expulsion Parent/Guardian Conference Written agreement Counselling and referrals offered 3b) Smoking/Vaping and the possession of cigarettes (inc. e- cigarettes) and/or other tobacco products 3, 4 & 6 Classroom teacher/Mentor to remove vape/cigarette/s, lighter, matches.
+Parent/guardian contact made by Head of School/Executive Deputy Principal Police informed as required by law Formal suspension or expulsion Parent/Guardian Conference Written agreement Counselling and referrals offered 3b) Smoking/Vaping and the possession of cigarettes (inc. e-cigarettes) and/or other tobacco products 3, 4 & 6 Classroom teacher/Mentor to remove vape/cigarette/s, lighter, matches.
 Classroom teacher/Mentor informs Head of School.
 Head of School (or delegate) conducts investigation - facts ascertained and corroborated.
 Parents called to collect student.
 Formal Suspension issued in writing (one school day) Re-entry interview required (upon return to school) Repeat behaviour may result in expulsion 3c) Violent behaviour to any person [including inciting fighting, assaults, and other reckless aggressive behaviour].
-3, 4 & 6 Classroom teacher/Mentor to immediately remove student if safe to do so, or remove other students from the space Incident reported to Head of School and Director of Educational Operations with the Deputy Principal/Principal informed/involved Parents informed immediately Police informed as required by law Suspension or expulsion Parent/Guardian Conference Written Agreement Written Apology - as appropriate Counselling and referrals offered
+3, 4 & 6 Classroom teacher/Mentor to immediately remove student if safe to do so, or remove other students from the space Incident reported to Head of School with the Executive Deputy Principal/Principal informed/involved Parents informed immediately Police informed as required by law Suspension or expulsion Parent/Guardian Conference Written Agreement Written Apology - as appropriate Counselling and referrals offered

 EXAMPLE OF BEHAVIOUR EXPECTATIONS CONSEQUENCES 3d) Other dangerous or illegal activities [including carrying knives,weapons, lighters/matches, laser pens and other dangerous items, etc.].
-3, 4 & 6 Classroom teacher/Mentor to immediately remove item(s) where safe to do so Incident reported to Head of School and Director of Educational Operations and Deputy Principal/Principal will need to be informed/involved as soon as possible Parents/Guardians informed as soon as possible Police informed (as required by law) Parent/Guardian conference Immediate withdrawal from classes Formal suspension or expulsion Counselling and referrals offered 3e) Vandalism [Destruction or damage of property through reckless behaviour or deliberate action] 3, 5 & 6 Incident reported to Head of School and Director Educational Operations with the Deputy Principal/Principal informed/involved.
-Parent/guardian contact made by Head of School/Director Educational Operations Repair or recompense for damage negotiated as appropriate Formal suspension or expulsion 3f) Major theft.
-3, 5 & 6 Incident reported to Head of School / Director of Educational Operations with Deputy Principal/Principal will need to be informed/involved.
+3, 4 & 6 Classroom teacher/Mentor to immediately remove item(s) where safe to do so Incident reported to Head of School and Executive Deputy Principal/Principal will need to be informed/involved as soon as possible Parents/Guardians informed as soon as possible Police informed (as required by law) Parent/Guardian conference Immediate withdrawal from classes Formal suspension or expulsion Counselling and referrals offered 3e) Vandalism [Destruction or damage of property through reckless behaviour or deliberate action] 3, 5 & 6 Incident reported to Head of School with the Executive Deputy Principal/Principal informed/involved.
+Parent/guardian contact made by Head of School/Executive Deputy Principal Repair or recompense for damage negotiated as appropriate Formal suspension or expulsion 3f) Major theft.
+3, 5 & 6 Incident reported to Head of School with Executive Deputy Principal/Principal will need to be informed/involved.
 Parents informed as soon as possible.
-Parent/Guardian contact made by Head of School/Director of Educational Operations Police informed (as required by law) Replacement or recompense of item/s Formal suspension or expulsion Parent/Guardian Conference Written Agreement Written Apology - as appropriate Counselling and referrals offered 3g) Online Offences: All students are required to follow the guidelines of thePeninsula Grammar ICT Acceptable Use Policy. (provided to students and parents, and available online) 2, 3, 5, & 6 Classroom teacher/Mentor to inform Wellbeing Coordinator/Head of House/Head of Junior School Head of School/Director Educational Operations to be informed/involved if serious offence.
+Parent/Guardian contact made by Head of School/Executive Deputy Principal Police informed (as required by law) Replacement or recompense of item/s Formal suspension or expulsion Parent/Guardian Conference Written Agreement Written Apology - as appropriate Counselling and referrals offered 3g) Online Offences: All students are required to follow the guidelines of thePeninsula Grammar ICT Acceptable Use Policy. (provided to students and parents, and available online) 2, 3, 5, & 6 Classroom teacher/Mentor to inform Wellbeing Coordinator/Head of Year/Head of School Head of School/Executive Deputy Principal to be informed/involved if serious offence.
 Parents informed Counselling and/or restorative processes where others involved/where appropriate Contract as appropriate Formal suspension